MatrixOrbital/EVE-Basic-Demo-Arduino/README.md

 This code will illustrate:
 * EVE initilization
 * Set colour
-* Draw blue and red dot
+* Draw blue and red circle
 * Write text

 *please note, this example does not utilize touch*